beesperester/python-buildtools/README.md

 # python-buildtools

-A set of wepback or gulp-like buildtools.
+A set of wepback or gulp-like buildtools for python.
+It comes with plugins for copying, compiling and watching files, as well as creating .egg-files.

 Create a forgeconfig.py file in you project.